-- Assesses whether first aid or other medical assistance is needed. - Ensures that Police, Fire, Ambulance or other emergency services are requested if required. - Contacts the Local Authority to inform and ask for assistance (if required). - Summarises the facts available, sets parameters of information to be communicated to media. - Opens and maintains a log of all information received, actions taken, and the time of those events. - Determines if a critical incident is occurring, decides whether to invoke incident plan and informs Chair of Governors. - Coordinates emergency response effort by assessing the situation, engaging appropriate incident response and monitoring implementation. - Assembles Critical Incident Team and confirms roles - Remains in the Control Centre and manages the incident (unless otherwise determined). - Remains visible to show support and control of the situation, but not at the scene. - · Liaises with Emergency Services on their arrival. - Briefs incident controllers and other key officials on investigations, i.e. Emergency services, Health and Safety Executive, etc. - Maintains communication with emergency services and Local Authority Incident Team.
+- Assesses incident based on facts and assesses whether danger is imminent. - Assesses whether first aid or other medical assistance is needed. - Ensures that Police, Fire, Ambulance or other emergency services are requested if required. - Contacts the Local Authority to inform and ask for assistance (if required). - Summarises the facts available, sets parameters of information to be communicated to media. - Opens and maintains a log of all information received, actions taken, and the time of those events. - Determines if a critical incident is occurring, decides whether to invoke incident plan and informs Chair of Governors. - Coordinates emergency response effort by assessing the situation, engaging appropriate incident response and monitoring implementation. - Assembles Critical Incident Team and confirms roles - Remains in the Control Centre and manages the incident (unless otherwise determined). - Remains visible to show support and control of the situation, but not at the scene. - Liaises with Emergency Services on their arrival. - Briefs incident controllers and other key officials on investigations, i.e. Emergency services, Health and Safety Executive, etc. - Maintains communication with emergency services and Local Authority Incident Team.